 A later report substantiated massive improprieties by the FBI and DOJ in the investigation and prosecution of Senator Stevens.
 The conviction was dismissed.
 The lead investigator was accused of wrongdoing but continued on the job.
 Mueller did nothing to hold anyone accountable.

-“Further, not only was evidentiary proof of Senator Stevens’ innocence concealed from the Senator’s defense attorneys by the FBI, there was also a witness that provided compelling testimony that Stevens’ had done everything appropriately.”
+“Further, not only was evidentiary proof of Senator Stevens’ innocence concealed from the Senator’s defense attorneys by the FBI, but there was also a witness that provided compelling testimony that Stevens’ had done everything appropriately.”

 Stevens died a month later and a young DoJ lawyer on the Stevens case killed himself as the fraud in the Stevens case was investigated.
 The whistleblower in the case saw his career destroyed.